Sudanese Arabs: Regional variation

 Arab tribes arrived in Sudan in three main waves, beginning with the Ja'alin in the 12th century.
 The Ja'alin trace their lineage to Abbas ibn Abd al-Muttalib and their culture was closely linked with that of the Bedouin in Arabia.
 The second main wave was the migration of the Juhaynah before the 17th century in two main subgroups, the Baggara and Kabbabish.
 The final main wave was the migration of Bani Rashid in the mid-19th century.

 The great majority of the Sudanese Arabs tribes are part of larger tribal confederations: the Ja'alin, who primarily live along the Nile river basin between Khartoum and Abu Hamad; the Shaigiya, who live along the Nile between Korti and Jabal al-Dajer, and parts of the Bayuda Desert; the Juhaynah, who live east and west of the Nile, and include the Rufaa people, the Shukria clan and the Kababish; the Banu Fazara or Fezara people who live in Northern Kordofan; the Kawahla, who inhabit eastern Sudan, Northern Kordofan, and White Nile State; and the Baggara, who inhabit South Kordofan and extend to Lake Chad.
 There are numerous smaller tribal units that do not conform to the above groups, such as the Messelemiya, the Rikabia, the Hawawir people, the Magharba, the Awadia and Fadnia tribes, the Kerriat, the Kenana people, the Kerrarish, the Hamran, amongst others.

 Sudan also houses non-Sudanese Arab populations such as the Rashaida that only recently settled in Sudan in 1846, after migrating from the Hejaz region of the Arabian Peninsula.
 Additionally, other smaller Sudanese groups who have also been Arabized, or partially Arabized, but retain a separate, non-Arab identity, include the Nubians, Copts, and Beja.
-Most Sudanese Arabs speak modern Sudanese Arabic, with western Sudanese tribes bordering Chad like the Darfurians generally speaking Chadian Arabic.
+Most Sudanese Arabs speak modern Sudanese Arabic, with western Sudanese tribes bordering Chad, like the Darfurians, generally speaking Chadian Arabic.
 Sudanese Arabs have large variations in culture and genealogy because of their descent from a combination of various population groups.
-Other Arab population in Sudan that are not Sudanese Arab, i.e. those that are recent arrivals to the region exist, and most of them such as the Awadia and Fadnia tribes, the Bani Hassan, Al-Ashraf and Rashaida tribes generally speak Hejazi Arabic instead of the more widespread Sudanese Arabic.
+Other Arab populations in Sudan that are not Sudanese Arab, (i.e. those that are recent arrivals to the region exist), most of them such as the Awadia and Fadnia tribes, the Bani Hassan, Al-Ashraf and Rashaida tribes generally speak Hejazi Arabic instead of the more widespread Sudanese Arabic.